voerro/laravel-visitor-tracker/README.md

 ...
 ```

-5) Publish the config file and assets by running and choosing `Voerro\Laravel\VisitorTracker\VisitorTrackerServiceProvider`:
+5) Publish the config file and assets by running:

 ```bash
 php artisan vendor:publish
 ```

+Choose `Voerro\Laravel\VisitorTracker\VisitorTrackerServiceProvider` in the provided list.

 ## Installation - Geoapi

-Our tracker uses external API to fetch the geolocation data.
-To turn geoapi off set the `geoip_on` setting in the config to false.
+The tracker uses external API to fetch the geolocation data.
+To turn geoapi off set the `geoip_on` setting in the config file to false.
 To change a provider change the `geoip_driver` field.
 The supported drivers are listed in the configuration file.

 Since fetching data from an external API takes time, the operation is queued an performed asynchronously.
 This is done using Laravel Jobs and probably won't work on a shared hosting.
 There are multiple drivers supported.
 We'll describe how to set up the database driver.